meunomeecris/Harvard-CS50/README.md

 # Harvard CS50 Course
 This is CS50 2025

-This repository is dedicated to my journey through Harvard's CS50 course.
+This repository is dedicated to my journey through [Harvard CS50 - Introduction to Computer Science](https://cs50.harvard.edu/x/).
 Here you will find all the problem set solutions I have completed so far.

 Please note: these solutions are shared **only for educational and demonstrative purposes**.